Hollywood power women start 2018 with a major plan to end sexual harassment

 The focal point of Time’s Up is the creation of a $13 million legal defense fund that will help underprivileged women in workplaces such as factories and hospitals by enabling them “to come forward without fear of legal, career or financial retaliation and work toward a culture free from sexual harassment,” according to a press release.
 Donors to the fund include some of the biggest names in Hollywood, including Shonda Rhimes, Meryl Streep, Reese Witherspoon, and Jill Soloway.
 Tax-deductible contributions can also be made through the fund’s GoFundMe page.

-Time’s Up will also work to come up with legislative solutions to workplace policies that exacerbate serial harassment—like nondisclosure agreement meant to silence victims.
+Time’s Up will also work to come up with legislative solutions to workplace policies that exacerbate serial harassment—like nondisclosure agreements meant to silence victims.
 Recently, Vice News came under fire for a culture of harassment that was propelled by a “nontraditional workplace agreement” where employees had to sign that they might be exposed to “offensive, indecent, violent or disturbing” content and agree to not find such content offensive or disturbing.

 The launch of Time’s Up follows an announcement in December that U.S. attorney Anita Hill would chair Hollywood’s new commission on sexual harassment.
 According to the Times, the movement is also encouraging female Golden Globes attendees who walk the red carpet to dress in black to raise awareness.